mendix/docs/content/developerportal/deploy/private-cloud-technical-appendix-01.md

 ### 3.3 Processing Changes

 Following the Kubernetes operators best practices, the Mendix Operator does not have an internal state.
 Every time the Operator's control loop runs, the Operator checks if its managed resources match its desired state or whether they need to be updated.
 It then applies any changes necessary.
-Even if the `mendix-operator` deployment is stopped and started again after some time, it will be able to process any changes that happened while the Operator was not running.
-This also means that instead of processing individual changes (for example “enable debug mode”), the Operator updates resources (such as deployments) to match their desired state.
+If the `mendix-operator` deployment is stopped and started again after some time, it will process any changes between the state when it was stopped and the state when it is restarted.
+In other words, the Operator does not process individual changes (for example “enable debug mode”), it updates resources (such as deployments) to match the current desired state.

 Most resources are managed (owned) by the Operator, which means the Operator will roll back any properties it doesn't expect, allowing the Operator to automatically recover (heal) non-working configurations.